pingcap/docs/tidb-configuration-file.md

 ### `allow-expression-index` <span class="version-mark">New in v4.0.0</span>

-- Determines whether to allow creating `EXPRESSION INDEX`.
+- Determines whether to create the expression index.
 - Default value: `false`